Prenatal & Postpartum Pelvic Pain: Causes and Treatment

 3.)
 Bend your knees.
 Even though it will become more and more difficult with a growing baby (during pregnancy and postpartum), using leg muscles to squat, push, and lift will help minimize strain on low back and pelvis.

-Gentle Strengthening.
 Similar to how pelvic floor exercises for men can help their own pelvic floor dysfunction, the same is true for women.
-Begin to activate muscles that will help stabilize the pelvic girdle during pregnancy and after delivery.
+Begin to activate muscles that will help stabilize the pelvic area during pregnancy and after delivery.

 1.)
 Activate deep abdominal muscles by exhaling and pulling your belly button in towards your spine.